Melacon/NetConf2SNMP/README.md

 ### Description

 This project is to integrate SNMP devices into the OpenDayLight project.
 Therefore every SNMP device will be represented with one mediator-instance.
 On one server there can run multiple instances of this mediator.
-To control the whole server and the mediator instances there will be an HTTP-API which will be used by the ODL GUI.
+To control the whole server and the mediator instances there will be an HTTP-API which could be accessed by the ODL GUI.

 SubProjects: